 A foreigner being questioned by NHK about how much she loves Japan has given her responses speaking completely in katakana.

-Lisa Newman had been learning Japanese since high school and had mastered the art of katakana speaking by the age of 21.
+Lisa Newman started leaning Japanese in high school and mastered the art of katakana speaking by the age of 21.

 “ナゼカトイウトニホンノシャカイガスキデスヨ、アニメトカマンガナドノモノガダイキライ,” said Newman.

 The NHK interviewer could only make out certain parts of Newman’s answer and attempted to ask her a follow up question.

 The interviewer presumed Newman was encouraging him to guess her age and went for 5 years below what he suspected given she was gaijin, contrary to the usual 3 years.

 “I’ll take an honest guess – are you 16?” the interviewer asked.